 Online Scholastic Tournament with multiple individual sections.
-While the event is held online, we have named it to highlight our chess programs in Queens.
+While this event is being held online, we have named it to recognize our programs in Staten Island.

 Online Scholastic Tournament with multiple individual sections.
-While the event is held online, we have named it to highlight our chess programs in Manhattan.
+While the event is held online, we have named it to highlight our chess programs in the Bronx.

 Final standings posted..
 This event is co-sponsored by the J & K Pi Family Foundation Inc, US Chess, and STL Chess Club.